Causes of Infertility

 Causes of Secondary Infertility

 In Shobhit and Priyanka’s case, the culprit of their infertility was endometriosis, a condition where uterine tissue begins to grow outside the uterus.
-In general however, secondary infertility can be caused by the male of female partner.
+In general, however, secondary infertility can be caused by the male or female partner.
 The likely causes span a wide spectrum, of which some are given below.

 Fallopian tube impairment